-Test requirements help customer and supplier to talk the same language what is needed of the software and at the same time having better understanding of the software’s quality.
+Test requirements help customers and suppliers to talk the same language that is needed of the software and at the same time having a better understanding of the software’s quality.

 Common problems with the V-model projects

-Before going in to what these test requirements actually are, let’s review some commonly encountered issues in testing projects.
-First we’ll review the V-model.
+Before going into what these test requirements actually are, let’s review some commonly encountered issues in testing projects.
+First, we’ll review the V-model.
 First off, very often the requirements are too vague to specify exactly how the software works and how it can be tested.
-This is true even when serious effort is given to the task of writing the requirements.
+This is true even when a serious effort is given to the task of writing the requirements.
 It is understandable.
-It is not cost efficient, if even possible, to write so good requirements that describe unambiguously what the customer needs.
-Also on bigger projects these requirements tend to change which increases the expences of the the project.
+It is not cost-efficient, if even possible, to write so good requirements that describe unambiguously what the customer needs.
+Also on bigger projects, these requirements tend to change which increases the expenses of the project.

 Developing and testing using agile methods

-If the V-model projects aren’t always that rosy, the agile testing is not completely without it’s problems: The customer is expected to allocate time to the project so that the project’s implementation would always be going to the right direction.
+If the V-model projects aren’t always that rosy, the agile testing is not completely without its problems: The customer is expected to allocate time to the project so that the project’s implementation would always be going to the right direction.
 It is accepted that even if the project does some wild implementation guesses/experiments that are later scratched and rewritten, it is acceptable, as the project’s implementation as a whole can still be very effective.
-This stays true if the customer steers the project in real time to the right direction, but often the project learns about the customer needs later than what would be optimal.
+This stays true if the customer steers the project in real-time in the right direction, but often the project learns about the customer needs later than what would be optimal.

 The definition of test requirement

 A test requirement is short – it should describe one relatively independent area of a requirement it is based on.
 It is agile – it can change or it can be rejected if needed.
-A test requirement can have additional information like a status for review or importance.
-All this can be utilized on decision making and reporting.
+A test requirement can have additional information like status for review or importance.
+All of this can be utilized in decision making and reporting.

 The “how” of test requirements

 I mentioned reviewing.
 Test requirements should be reviewed by the customer and supplier both.
-It is an extra step, yes, but it is fast and efficient one.
-It can happen on any phase of the project, but the sooner the better.
-The point is that after the review both parties will have a better understanding about the upcoming solution.
+It is an extra step, yes, but it is a fast and efficient one.
+It can happen at any phase of the project, but the sooner the better.
+The point is that after the review both parties will have a better understanding of the upcoming solution.

 Benefits of using test requirements

-There are also other ways to work with requirements and cooperate between involved parties, so what are the benefits for using the test requirements?
+There are also other ways to work with requirements and cooperate between involved parties, so what are the benefits of using the test requirements?